-A114.
-The auditor's evaluation of how the entity demonstrates behavior consistent with the entity's commitment to integrity and ethical values; whether the control environment provides an appropriate foundation for the other components of the entity's system of internal control; and whether any identified control deficiencies undermine the other components of the system of internal control, assists the auditor in identifying potential issues in the other components of the system of internal control as well as the controls the auditor might identify in accordance with paragraph 26.
+A118.
+The auditor's evaluation of how the entity demonstrates behavior consistent with the entity's commitment to integrity and ethical values; whether the control environment provides an appropriate foundation for the other components of the entity's system of internal control; and whether identified control deficiencies undermine the other components of the system of internal control, assists the auditor in identifying potential control deficiencies in the other components of the system of internal control.
 This is because the control environment is foundational to the other components of the entity's system of internal control.
-This evaluation may also assist the auditor in understanding risks faced by the entity and, therefore, in identifying and assessing the risks of material misstatement at the financial statement and assertion levels (see paragraph A107).
+This evaluation may also assist the auditor in understanding risks faced by the entity and, therefore, in identifying and assessing the risks of material misstatement at the financial statement and assertion levels (see paragraph A111).
+The auditor may also identify control deficiencies in the control environment, the severity of which may be indicative of a fraud risk factor.
+In addition, the auditor's understanding and evaluation of the control environment required by this SAS may influence the controls the auditor might identify in accordance with paragraphs 27 and 29b based on the auditor's knowledge of the presence or absence of such controls in other components.